jasonzurita/jasonzurita.github.io/_posts/2022-8-4-thoughtful-dependency-adoption.markdown

 ---

 # Summary
 There is a time to bring in a dependency, but blindly doing so can have a large impact down the line.
-For example, Firebase helped get [Driver](https://apps.apple.com/us/app/driver-dash-cam-navigation/id1415557883) in the early days, but we have spent nearly a year working to get rid of it 😅.
+For example, Firebase helped [Driver](https://apps.apple.com/us/app/driver-dash-cam-navigation/id1415557883) in the early days, but we have spent nearly a year working to get rid of it 😅.
 Integrating a dependency is so [easy](https://www.youtube.com/watch?v=SxdOUGdseq4).
 Sometimes just a couple of lines of code and you are good to go.
 However, like most things, there are [tradeoffs](https://jasonzurita.com/the-hidden-cost-of-dependencies/).
 Because of this, we should be thoughtful about how we bring in our dependencies and take steps to protect ourselves from them.

 Also, huge shoutout to [R0ml](https://twitter.com/r0ml).
 I have learned a lot of these ideas from him.